-The strategy seeks the development of around 870 study bedrooms and 48,000 sq.m. of academic, research and support space at the Claverton Campus to address the potential long-term development needs of the University of Bath.
+The following development principles and parameters will ensure that the development capacity of the Claverton Campus is optimised within the context of the environmental constraints in seeking to provide around 870 study bedrooms and 48,000 sq.m. of academic, research and support space, together with associated infrastructure to address the University's potential long-term development needs.

-1. The areas of pre-existing development
+1.The areas of pre-existing development